Apophenia: Gambling

 Gamblers may imagine that they see patterns in the numbers that appear in lotteries, card games, or roulette wheels, where no such patterns exist.
 A common example of this is the gambler's fallacy.

 Statistics

 In statistics, apophenia is an example of a type I error – the false identification of patterns in data.
 It may be compared to a so-called false positive in other test situations.

-Finance

-The problem of apophenia in finance has been addressed in academic articles.
-More specifically, within the world of finance itself, the examples most prone to apophenia are trading, structuring, sales and compensation.

 Related terms

 In contrast to an epiphany, an apophany (i.e., an instance of apophenia) does not provide insight into the nature of reality nor its interconnectedness, but is a "process of repetitively and monotonously experiencing abnormal meanings in the entire surrounding experiential field".
 Such meanings are entirely self-referential, solipsistic, and paranoid—"being observed, spoken about, the object of eavesdropping, followed by strangers".
-Thus the English term "apophenia" has a somewhat different meaning than that which Conrad defined when he coined the term "Apophänie".

 Synchronicity

 Synchronicity can be considered synonymous with correlation, without any statement about the veracity of various causal inferences.